modular/max-llm-book/book/src/step_11.md

 Before you can run text generation, compile the model with `.compile(token_type)`.
 Compilation analyzes the model's computation graph and generates optimized code for your hardware.

-You need to specify the input type using `TensorType`.
-This tells MAX what shape and dtype to expect:
+First, you need to specify the `token_type` input using `TensorType`.
+This tells the MAX compiler what shape and dtype to expect:

 ```python
 token_type = TensorType(